abmarnie/godot-architecture-organization-advice/README.md

 # Game Project Architecture and Organization Advice for Godot 4.0+

 This article summarizes [my opinions](https://twitter.com/abmarnie) on structuring a mid-sized Godot 4.0+ project.
-It is drawn from my recent experience developing Ettare with [cdbunker2](https://twitter.com/cdbunker2), analyzing other Godot projects, and my discussions with other experienced Godot devs.
+It is drawn from my recent experience developing Ettare with [cdbunker2](https://twitter.com/cdbunker2), analyzing other Godot projects, reading the practices recommended by the Godot manual, and having discussions with other experienced Godot devs.

 Be judicious: don't take things too far, only follow advice that you see the wisdom of, and avoid anything that seems unfun.